-The following describe training requirements that must be completed by researchers and research personnel involved in the conduct of human research.
+The following describe training requirements that must be completed by researchers and research personnel involved in the conduct of human research prior to participation in any aspect of research.
 For detailed information about training requirements, see HRP-103: Investigator Manual (download), (“What training is required to conduct Human Research?” section) and HRP-066-SOP: Human Research Education and Training.

 Researchers and research personnel may also be required to complete additional training as noted by their organization, department, and/or unit.